HISPlayer/HTML5_Player_SDK/README.md

 At HISPlayer, we specialize in delivering high-quality video services tailored to your specific needs.
 If you have any desired features or require any specific customization, please visit our [website](https://www.hisplayer.com/demo-gaming/) and let us know.

 This repository showcases our HTML5 Player SDK features list and platform support.
-To get a demo of our latest Player SDK version with full document and integration guide, contact us at our [website](https://www.hisplayer.com/html5sdk/).
+To get a demo of our latest Player SDK version with full document and integration guide, contact us [here](https://www.hisplayer.com/html5sdk/).

 <br>